apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

 ###Schema
 * You must identify the schema in which a table exists to successfully drop the table.
 You can identify the schema before dropping the table with the USE <schema_name> command (see [USE command]({{ site.baseurl }}/docs/use/)) or when you issue the DROP TABLE command.
 See [Example 1: Identifying a schema]({{ site.baseurl }}/docs/drop-table/#example-1:-identifying-a-schema).
 * The schema must be mutable.
-For example, to drop a table from a schema named `dfs.sales`, the "`writable`" attribute for the sales workspace in the DFS storage plugin configuration must be set to `true`.
+For example, to drop a table from a schema named `dfs.sales`, the `"writable"` attribute for the `"sales"` workspace in the DFS storage plugin configuration must be set to `true`.
 See [Storage Plugin Attributes]({{ site.baseurl }}/docs/plugin-configuration-basics/#storage-plugin-attributes).

 ###File Type
 * The DROP TABLE command only works against file types that Drill can read.
-File types are identified as supported file formats, such as Parquet, JSON, or text.
-See [Querying a File System Introduction]({{ site.baseurl }}/docs/querying-a-file-system-introduction/) for a complete list of supported types.
+File types are identified as supported file formats, such as Parquet, JSON, or Text.
+See [Querying a File System Introduction]({{ site.baseurl }}/docs/querying-a-file-system-introduction/) for a complete list of supported file types.
 * Text formats must be configured in the DFS storage plugin configuration.
-For example, to support CSV files, the “`format`” attribute in the configuration must include CSV as a value.
+For example, to support CSV files, the `"formats"` attribute in the configuration must include `"csv"` as a value.
 See [Storage Plugin Attributes]({{ site.baseurl }}/docs/plugin-configuration-basics/#storage-plugin-attributes).
 * The directory on which you issue the DROP TABLE command must contain files of the same type.
-For example, if you have a workspace configured, such as `dfs.sales`, that points to a directory containing subdirectories, such as `/2012` and `/2013`, files in all of the directories must be of the same type in order to successfully issue the DROP TABLE command against the directory.
+For example, if you have a workspace configured, such as `dfs.sales`, that points to a directory containing subdirectories, such as `/2012` and `/2013`, files in all of the directories must be of the same type to successfully issue the DROP TABLE command against the directory.

 ###Permissions
 * A user must have the appropriate permissions on the file system to successfully issue the DROP TABLE command.
 Inadequate permissions result in a failed drop and can potentially remove a subset of the files in a directory.